 This Sloppy Joes recipe will take you back to those “melt in your mouth” childhood days when you didn’t stop eating until your stomach hurt.
 Even my wife mentioned she felt like Igor in the Disney Classic, “Ratatouille”, when his eyes lit up like light bulbs as he proceeded to drop his pen to the floor after he took his first bite.
 “It’s that good”, she said.
 So without further ado or more bragging, I give you another I give you Sloppy Joes!

-Pumpkin Pie Turnover Ingredients:
+Pumpkin Pie Turnovers Ingredients:

-1 can Pumpkin Pura, plus can ingredients
+1 can or 4 cups Pumpkin Puree, plus can ingredients

 (ground ginger, cloves, cinnamon, sugar, salt, eggs & evaporated milk)